Elaine massacre: Events

 The Progressive Farmers and Household Union of America had organized chapters in the Elaine area in 1918–19.
-On September 29, representatives met with about 100 black farmers at a church near Elaine to discuss how to obtain fairer settlements from landowners.
+On September 29, representatives met with about 100 Black farmers at a church near Elaine to discuss how to obtain fairer settlements from landowners.
 Whites had resisted union organizing by the farmers and often spied on or disrupted such meetings.
 Approximately 100 African-American farmers, led by Robert L. Hill, the founder of the union, met at a church in Hoop Spur, near Elaine in Phillips County.
 Union advocates brought armed guards to protect the meeting.
 When two deputized white men and a black trustee arrived at the church, shots were exchanged.
 Railroad Policeman W.D.
 Adkins, employed by the Missouri Pacific Railroad, was killed and the other white man wounded; it was never determined who shot first.

 According to Revolution in the Land: Southern Agriculture in the 20th Century (2002), in a section called "The Changing Face of Sharecropping and Tenancy":

 The parish sheriff called for a posse to capture suspects in the killing.
-The county sheriff organized the posse and whites gathered to put down what was rumored as a "black insurrection".
-Additional armed white men entered the county from outside to support the hunt and a mob of 500 to 1,000 armed men formed.
-They attacked black people on sight across the county.
-Local whites requested help from Arkansas Governor Charles Hillman Brough, citing a "Negro uprising".
-Sensational newspaper headlines published by the Arkansas Gazette and others reported that an "insurrection" was occurring, and that black people had planned to murder white leaders.
+The county sheriff organized the posse and Whites gathered to put down what was rumored as a "black insurrection".
+Additional armed White men entered the county from outside to support the hunt and a mob of 500 to 1,000 armed men formed.
+They attacked Black people on sight across the county.
+Local Whites requested help from Arkansas Governor Charles Hillman Brough, citing a "Negro uprising".
+Sensational newspaper headlines published by the Arkansas Gazette and others reported that an "insurrection" was occurring, and that Black people had planned to murder white leaders.

 Governor Brough contacted the War Department and requested Federal troops.
 After considerable delay, nearly 600 U.S. troops arrived, finding the area in chaos.
-White men roamed the area randomly attacking and killing black people.
-Fighting in the area lasted for three days before the troops ended the violence.
-The federal troops disarmed both parties and arrested 285 black residents, putting them in stockades for investigation, and according to them, protection, until they were vouched for by their employers.
+White men roamed the area randomly attacking and killing Black people.
+Killings in the area lasted for three days before the troops ended the violence.
+The federal troops disarmed both parties and arrested 285 Black residents, putting them in stockades for investigation, and according to them, protection, until they were vouched for by their employers.

-Although official records of the time count eleven black men and five white men killed, there are estimates from 100 to 237 African Americans killed, and more wounded.
+Although official records of the time count eleven Black men and five White men killed, there are estimates from 100 to 237 African Americans killed, and more wounded.
 At least two and possibly more victims were killed by Federal troops.
-The exact number of black people killed is unknown because of the wide rural area in which they were attacked.
+The exact number of Black people killed is unknown because of the wide rural area in which they were attacked, and the state hiding the numbers.